Erdogan says U.S. sanctions would 'disrespect' Turkey

-ISTANBUL (Reuters) - President Tayyip Erdogan said on Friday U.S. sanctions over Turkey’s purchase of Russian S-400 missiles would be disrespectful of a NATO ally, after sources said Washington was poised to take the step likely to worsen bilateral relations.
+ISTANBUL (Reuters) - President Tayyip Erdogan said on Friday U.S. sanctions over Turkey’s purchase of Russian S-400 missiles would be disrespectful to a NATO ally, after sources said Washington was poised to take the step likely to further strain relations.

+The report of imminent U.S. sanctions targeting Turkey’s defence industry over missiles comes as EU leaders at a summit discussed separate sanctions against Turkish officials over gas exploration in disputed parts of the Mediterranean.

+Both developments -- examples of Erdogan’s long-strained relations with Western allies -- have caused anxiety among investors.
+The U.S. moves, earlier than expected and potentially wider in scope, are likely to have the greater immediate impact.

-Turkey’s lira tumbled nearly 2% after Reuters, citing sources, reported U.S. sanctions are set to be announced as soon as Friday and target Turkey’s Defence Industries Directorate.
+The lira tumbled nearly 2% after Reuters cited sources saying U.S. sanctions are set to be announced as soon as Friday.
+The currency later rebounded as investors weighed up the impact.

-They would be enacted by U.S. President Donald Trump as President-elect Joe Biden prepares to take office on Jan.
-20, and could test diplomacy already strained by disputes ranging from the conflict in Syria to a Turkish cleric living in exile in the United States.
+The U.S. measures under the Countering America’s Adversaries Through Sanctions Act (CAATSA) would be enacted by U.S. President Donald Trump as President-elect Joe Biden prepares to take office on Jan.
+20.

-“For America to get up and confront Turkey with a matter like CAATSA is disrespectful to a very important NATO partner,” state-owned Anadolu agency cited Erdogan as saying of the so-called CAATSA sanctions, which target weapons deals with Moscow.
+“For America to get up and confront Turkey with a matter like CAATSA is disrespectful to a very important NATO partner,” state-owned Anadolu agency cited Erdogan as saying.

-“After the U.S. transfer of power we will no doubt see the trend much more clearly,” Erdogan added of the coming Biden presidency.
-“So it is for us to be patient and see.”

-Turkey’s economy and ties with the West could come under more pressure from a separate agreement by European Union leaders to apply sanctions over offshore Mediterranean claims - another move rejected by Ankara.
+In a later speech to officials from his AK Party, Erdogan took a more conciliatory tone, calling on both U.S. and EU politicians to “break from the influence of anti-Turkey lobbies”.

-A 25% currency depreciation has worsened economic fallout from the coronavirus pandemic this year, and exacerbated Turkey’s depleted FX reserves and double-digit inflation.
+A 25% currency depreciation has worsened economic fallout from the coronavirus pandemic this year.

-Ankara acquired the S-400 ground-to-air defences in mid-2019 and says they pose no threat to allies and will not be integrated into North Atlantic Treaty Organisation (NATO) defences.
-Washington says the S-400s are a threat and last year removed Turkey from a F-35 jet programme.
+Ankara acquired the S-400 ground-to-air defences in mid-2019 and says they pose no threat to NATO allies.
+Washington disagrees, and last year removed Turkey from an F-35 jet programme.

 ‘DEEP CRISIS’